midi1996/P50-opencore-hackintosh/README.md

 - **Use USB2.0 drives**

-- Make sure you have a spare USB keyboard/mouse just in case and a USB type A hub
+- Make sure you have a spare USB keyboard/mouse just in case and a USB type A hub (optional)

 - **Changes** that are needed to do from the guide: (the rest should be the same as the guide prescribes)

   - You can use [ProperTree](https://www.github.com/corpnewt/ProperTree) on windows/linux to make OC's config.plist

   - Gathering Files (from the OpenCore main Guide):
-    - Firmware Drivers
-      - Use `HfsPlus` instead of `VboxHfs`, it's faster and it's Apple's official driver dumped from real Macs firmware.
-      - Do not use `UsbKbDxe`, our keyboard is PS/2
-      - `FwRuntimeServices` is already integrated in the OpenCorePkg zip in future releases.
     - Kexts
-      - You do not need to use SMCSuperIO/LightSensor/BatteryManager
+      - You do not need to use SMCSuperIO/LightSensor/BatteryManager for now
-      - You **MUST** use rehabman's VoodooPS2Controller kext and **NOT** acidanthera's because it's buggy with hard surface trackpads. (;ink in the kext table down bellow)
+      - You must use VoodooPS2 (acidathera) with VoodooRMI from 1Revenger1 (check Laptop Specific section)
       - IntelMausiEthernet from acidandanthera or Mieze
-      - There is no need for USBInjectAll, use `USBMap.kext` from this repo
+      - Use `USBMap.kext` from this repo (no USBInjectAll)
       - You do not need to get all the kexts now, here is the list of the ones you really need for the installer:
          - VirtualSMC
          - Lilu
          - WhateverGreen
          - IntelMausi
          - VoodooPS2Controller (rehabman)
          - USBMap
+         - VoodooPS2 (contains other kexts)
+         - VoodooRMI (contains other kexts)
+      - Note: When adding VoodooPS2 and VoodooRMI, you'll get a notification by ProperTree that there is a duplicate VoodooInput, choose yes to disable one of them (having both injected will cause a kernel panic).
     - SSDTs
       - Take from this guide (this one, not the linked)
         - SSDT-XCPM